 Omobolaji joined Watsi on May 20th, 2013.
-Six years ago, Omobolaji joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Omobolaji's most recent donation traveled 8,500 miles to support Prince, a 5-year-old from Kenya, to fund surgery so he can walk and study again soon.
+Seven years ago, Omobolaji joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Omobolaji's most recent donation traveled 8,300 miles to support Sai Laung, an 18-year-old laborer from Burma, to fund heart surgery.

 Omobolaji has funded healthcare for 97 patients in 13 countries.